postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/gitlab.md

 1. Enter your GitLab Personal Access Token and select **Authenticate and Proceed**.

-1. Choose an existing Postman collection and your GitLab Project, and enter a filename for your backup.
+1. Choose an existing Postman Collection and your GitLab Project, and enter a filename for your backup.

 1. In **Advanced Options** you can enter a custom directory name or leave `Postman Collections` as the default.
 You can specify a branch for commit or the default branch of the repository will be used.